justakim12/samples_with_SQL/README.md

 - Sample codes written with SQL.

 ### samples_with_HiveQuery.md
-- Code snippets have been altered for clearer delivery.
+- Code was writen in markdown and snippets have been altered for clearer delivery.
 Hive Query was specifically used